DON’T MISS

 Maintenance contributions in Switzerland

-Although both parties are expected to support themselves after a divorce, maintenance contributions made to each other can be agreed upon or argued in court.
+Although both parties are expected to support themselves after a divorce, maintenance contributions made to each other can be agreed upon or debated in court.
 The amount you will receive is based on the following criteria:

 • The duties each party had during the marriage or partnership